Harold Larwood: Test cricketer

 In the 1926 season as a whole, Larwood took 137 wickets at 18.31; with the bat he scored 451 runs at 12.88.
 No Tests were played in 1927; Larwood's performances for Nottinghamshire, however, lifted him to the top of the national bowling averages—100 wickets at 16.95—and he was chosen as one of the five Wisden Cricketers of the Year.
 His efforts could not quite secure the County Championship title for Nottinghamshire; they finished second after losing their final match to Glamorgan.
 The 1927 season saw the first appearance in the Nottinghamshire side of Bill Voce, a 17-year-old ex-miner who, after beginning as a slow left-arm orthodox spin bowler, later became Larwood's principal fast bowling partner for county and country.
 At the season's end, Larwood was married, in a quiet and private ceremony, to Lois Bird, a miner's daughter whom he had first met in 1925.

-Larwood did not join the Marylebone Cricket Club (MCC)'s weak team that toured South Africa in 1927–28 under the inexperienced R.T.
-Stanyforth.
+Larwood did not join the Marylebone Cricket Club (MCC)'s weak team that toured South Africa in 1927–28 under the inexperienced R. T. Stanyforth.
 During 1928 Larwood appeared in two Tests against an emergent West Indies side that was playing its first series.
 He took six wickets in these matches, but his best performances that season were for Nottinghamshire.
 With 138 wickets at 14.51, Larwood once again headed the national bowling averages.
 As a batsman, his 626 runs at an average of 26.08 included his first century, 101 not out against Gloucestershire.

-Around this time Larwood was mentioned in passing in H. R. Wakefield's ghost story Old Man's Beard (1929).